kiran18995/listed_task/README.md

 - Added copy-to-clipboard functionality in this
 - Added splash screen
 - Added loading
+- added WhatsApp message for "Talk with us"

 ## Key Components of Codebase
 The application is built following the MVVM Architecture and the Android Jetpack components in consideration.